-Our innovative program, formally established in 1990, is designed with two goals in mind – to provide a structure for comprehensive, interdisciplinary training in modern biomedical sciences, and to allow graduate students maximum flexibility in choosing courses of study, research interests, and thesis advisors.
-The broad spectrum of research opportunities within the DGP serves students well – not only those who enter graduate school committed to a specific research field, but also those who begin with many potential interests.
+Our program, formally established 30 years ago, is designed with two goals in mind: to provide a structure for comprehensive, interdisciplinary training in modern biomedical sciences and to allow graduate students maximum flexibility in choosing courses of study, research interests and thesis advisers.
+The broad spectrum of research give DGP students an opportunity to explore many potential interests.

 More than 150 members of the research faculty participate as DGP preceptors.
-Their areas of research interest and expertise cover a broad range of modern biomedical sciences.
-These distinguished scientists are renowned for their research and publication records, their service on study sections and editorial boards, and the national and international conferences and symposia to which they are invited.
-Among the many awards and honors received by DGP faculty are Research Career Development Awards, MERIT Awards, Searle Scholar Awards, honorary degrees, and various national and international research honors.
+These distinguished scientists are renowned for their investigation and publication records, their service on study sections and editorial boards and the national and international conferences and symposia to which they are invited.
+Among the many awards and honors received by DGP faculty are Research Career Development Awards, MERIT Awards, Searle Scholar Awards, honorary degrees and various national and international research honors.

-The DGP is based on Northwestern University’s Chicago campus, giving students a vibrant, metropolitan backdrop to their academic pursuits.
-Our city offers so much by way of culture, food, music, theater and more, making it a great place to live, as well as work and learn.
+The DGP is based on Northwestern University’s Chicago campus, in the bustling neighborhood of Streeterville.
+The City of Chicago offers so much by way of culture, food, music, theater and more, making it a great place to live, work and learn.